TrisPatt/hangman/README.md

 - The gallows images are ASCII art stored in a list in a seperate file; gallows.py.
 The words used are also stored in a list in a seperate file; words.py.
 Both are imported at the top of the main file; run.py.
-- Various variables are used to store game state and user input, such as "incorrect_guesses", "max_incorrect_guesses", "previous_guesses", "hidden_word", "hidden_letters", and "guess".
+- Various variables are used to store game state and user input, such as 'incorrect_guesses', 'max_incorrect_guesses', 'previous_guesses', 'hidden_word', 'hidden_letters', and 'guess'.
-- The code defines several functions; "rules()", "print_gallows()", "clear_screen()", "return_main_menu()",
+- The code defines several functions; 'rules()', 'print_gallows()', 'clear_screen()', 'return_main_menu()',
-m"ultiple_letter()", "start_game()", and "start_menu()" to organize and encapsulate different aspects of the game's functionality.
+'multiple_letter()', 'start_game()', and 'start_menu()' to organize and encapsulate different aspects of the game's functionality.
 - The game interacts with the user through input prompts and displays information using print() statements.
-- The "import random" and "import os" statements are used to import modules for generating random numbers (for selecting a word from the words_list) and for clearing the terminal screen "clear_screen()".
+- The 'import random' and 'import os' statements are used to import modules for generating random numbers (for selecting a word from the words_list) and for clearing the terminal screen 'clear_screen()'.

 ## Technologies used